Machine Learning for better Demand Forecasting

-There are no “one-size-fits-all” forecasting algorithms. d-one uses multiple ML algorithms that take into account several factors such as: business goals, data availability, quality of the data and other external factors.
+There are no “one-size-fits-all” forecasting algorithms. d-one uses multiple Machine Learning algorithms that take into account several factors such as: business goals, data availability, quality of the data and other external factors.

 As markets and businesses become more and more complex, technology evolves.
 At Digitalsoft, our focus on innovation allows our customers to access the best available features and solutions.
-ML&AI is an integral part of d-one, and provides our customers with best-in-class Demand Forecasting.
+Machine Learning and Artificial Intelligence is an integral part of d-one, and provides our customers with best-in-class Demand Forecasting.
 Business no longer need to compromise or struggle to process large volumes of SKUs.

 Why not try out our d-one’s Demand Sensing module, that includes Demand Forecasting and many more powerful features?